ericelliott/class-free-javascript-style/README.md

 Virtually identical, with the following **very important exceptions:**

 * Reverse the advice about `class` and `extends`.
-Instead, favor constructor functions and prototypal object composition.
+Instead, favor factory functions and prototypal object composition.
 * Don't use `_` for `_privateProperties`.
 Use closures, instead, for true data privacy and a self-documenting API.